DaoCloud/DaoCloud-docs/docs/en/docs/skoala/best-practice/envoy-extproc-anti-demo-go.md

 - Envoy:

     ```bash
-    envoy -c ./envoy.yaml # This file is located in the root directory of the project.
+    envoy -c ./envoy.yaml # (1)!
     ```

+    1. This file is located in the root directory of the project

 - Caching: